 Cost of revenue generally includes costs associated with commercial production and customer development arrangements.
-Cost of revenue increased to \$2,073,098 for the three months ended March 31, 2013, compared to \$1,845,651 for the same period in 2012.
-The increase in cost of revenue was primarily driven by the increase in revenue volume, net of efficiencies related to this increase in product flow.
-We expect to continue new nanomaterial development, primarily using our NanoArc[®] synthesis and dispersion technologies, for targeted applications and new markets during 2013 and beyond.
-At current revenue levels we have generated a positive gross margin (30%), though margins have been impeded by not having enough revenue to efficiently absorb manufacturing overhead that is required to work with current customers and expected future customers.
+Cost of revenue increased to \$1,648,417 and \$5,555,601 for the three and nine months ended September 30, 2013, compared to \$1,571,575 and \$5,349,594 for the same periods in 2012.
+The increase in cost of revenue in both periods was generally attributed to increased revenue volume.
+We expect to continue new nanomaterial development, primarily using our NanoArc® synthesis and dispersion technologies, for targeted applications and new markets.
+At current revenue levels we have generated a positive gross margin.
+Our margins have been impeded by not having enough revenue to absorb the manufacturing overhead that is required to work with current customers and expected future customers.
 We believe that our current fixed manufacturing cost structure is sufficient to support significantly higher levels of production.
-The extent to which margins grow, as a percentage of total revenue, will be dependent upon revenue mix, revenue volume, our ability to continue to cut costs and pass commodity market-driven raw materials increases on to customers.
-As product revenue volume increases, this should result in our fixed manufacturing costs being more efficiently absorbed, leading to increased margins.
-We expect to continue to focus on reducing controllable variable product manufacturing costs, with potential variability related to the commodity metals markets, but may or may not continue to realize absolute dollar gross margin growth through 2013 and beyond, dependent upon the factors discussed above.
+The extent to which our margins grow, as a percentage of total revenue, will be dependent upon revenue mix, revenue volume, and our ability to continue to cut costs and pass commodity market-driven raw materials increases onto customers.
+To the extent product revenue volume increases, this should result in more of our fixed manufacturing costs being absorbed, leading to increased margins.
+We expect to continue to focus on reducing controllable manufacturing costs through 2014 and beyond, with potential variability resulting from the commodity metals markets, but may or may not continue to realize absolute dollar gross margin growth based upon the factors discussed above.

-Research and development expense, which includes all expenses relating to the technology and advanced engineering groups, primarily consists of costs associated with the development or acquisition of new product applications and coating formulations and the cost of enhancing the Company s manufacturing processes.
-As an example, we have been, and continue to be, engaged in research to enhance our ability to disperse material in a variety of organic and inorganic media for use as coatings and polishing materials, including window cleaning and polishing products.
+Research and development expense, which includes all expenses relating to the technology and advanced engineering groups, primarily consists of costs associated with our development or acquisition of new product applications and coating formulations and the cost of enhancing our manufacturing processes.
+As an example, we have been, and continue to be, engaged in research to enhance our ability to disperse material in a variety of organic and inorganic media for use as coatings and polishing materials, as well as polishing products.
 Much of this work has led to several new products and additional potential new products.